kodadot/developers/docs/FAQ.md

 ### **What's the difference between creating Classic, Simple and Permafrost?**

-- CLASSIC let's you create collection and add NFTs to it.
-SIMPLE mint will create NFT collectible and add it to your profile and PERMAFROST is nft minting using **Arweave** protocol: The protocol matches people who have hard drive space to spare with those individuals and organizations that need to store data or host content permanently.
+- CLASSIC mint let's you create collection and add NFTs to it
+- SIMPLE mint will create NFT collectible and add it to your profile
+- PERMAFROST is nft minting using the **Arweave** protocol: The protocol matches people who have hard drive space to spare with those individuals and organizations that need to store data or host content permanently.

+### **Is it possible to move NFTs from one collection to another?**
+Not at the moment.

+### **Royalties streams settings?**

+ - Right now, we don't have chain logic, but we plan to implement something great, soon.

+ ### What are NFT royalties?
+ Royalties, or royalty payments, are financial payments that are made from one party to another for the ongoing use of their assets.
+The term is most commonly associated with the music industry, where musicians allow their records to be played on the radio, streamed online, or sampled by other musicians in exchange for a (royalty) fee.
+However, it isn’t just musicians that are owed royalties when their work is used.
+Songwriters, composers, publishers, novelists, producers, and just about anybody involved in a creative process has the potential to claim royalties.

+ NFT royalties give artists a percentage of the sale price each time their artwork is resold.
+No matter how many secondary sales occur, the royalties will always be paid back to the original creator, and the best part is that the whole process is automated.

+### **What does SEND, CONSUME, and LIST mean?**

+ - SEND will send it to someone
+ - CONSUME will burn it
+ - LIST will list it for sale so someone can buy it from you

 ### **Is there an official KodaDot token?**

-- No, there is no official token launched.
+No, there is no official token launched.
 Please follow official social media and be aware of scam and phissing attempts from unofficial sources.
 DYOR.

 ### **Minting Guidelines**
 All minted files will observe the Code of Conduct and all NSFW (Not Safe For Work) files should be classified NSFW when minting.

 ### Can I purchase NFTs from my phone?

 Yes!
 Currently the KodaDot's integration with the [Nova wallet](https://novawallet.io/) is in production.
 We've made a [video walkthrough](https://www.youtube.com/watch?v=xuPAcG4gKzA&t=4s) and written [an article](https://docs.kodadot.xyz/tutorials/how-to-kodadot-phone-ios.html#how-to-mint-nfts-from-ios-device) on how to do this.

+**How can I open the developer console?**
+ If you are on Chrome hit **Option, CMD, J**, Firefox **Command + Option + K**.

+### Can someone purchase my art more than once?
+RMRK is currently just an NFT baked into the blockchain and doesn't have any chain logic.

+We're aware of the possibility that two or more people can make transactions in the same block, which can cause them to lose money.
+At that point, we rely on the artist to refund the money or mint the same NFT as a token of appreciation.

 ## Kusama/KSM